openclarity/functionclarity/README.md

 ![image](https://user-images.githubusercontent.com/109651023/189649537-95638785-618f-4c74-93af-2cafedec2f07.png)
 FunctionClarity is a code integrity solution for serverless functions.
 It allows users to sign their serverless functions and verify their integrity prior to their execution in their cloud environments.
 FunctionClarity includes a CLI tool, complemented by a "verification" function deployed in the target cloud account.
 The solution is designed for CI/CD insertion, where the serverless function code/images can be signed and uploaded before the function is created in the cloud repository.

-This version supports serverless functions on AWS (Lambda functions) only, support for Azure functions and Google functions/cloud-run are part of the near-term roadmap plan.
+This version supports serverless fd Google functions/cloud-run are part of the near-term roadmap plan.

 ## How does it work?